shaolinbit/RTKinGSS/README.md

 # Rtk in GSS
 This project contains the open source codes for the paper "Global RTK Positioning in Graphical State Space" This paper will be presented at ION GNSS+ 2022.
+Here is the preprint version. https://arxiv.org/abs/2208.12923.
 The library was built in Ubuntu 16.04.
 The results may be different for different OS.
-If any problem was found by you, please propose an issue or report to
+If any problem was found by you, please propose an issue or report to 4050627@qq.com.
-4050627@qq.com.
 The rtk part was modified from RTKlib to C++ style.

 ## How to use this project